arpitbbhayani/articles/blogs/phi-accrual.md

 ## Heartbeats with constants timeouts

-Most common failure detection uses *heartbeat* messages with a fixed timeout in order to determine if a system is alive or not.
+The conventional Failure Detection algorithms uses *heartbeat* messages with a fixed timeout in order to determine if a system is alive or not.
 The monitored system periodically sends a heartbeat message to the monitoring system, informing that it is still alive.
 The monitoring system will suspect that the process crashed if it fails to receive any heartbeat message within a configured timeout period.

-Here the value of timeout is very crucial as, keep it short means we detect failures quickly but with a lot of false positives; and if the timeout is long then we do reduce the false positives but the detection time takes a toll.
+Here the value of timeout is very crucial as, keeping it short means we detect failures quickly but with a lot of false positives; and while keeping it long means we reduce the false positives but the detection time takes a toll.

 # Phi Accrual Failure Detection

-Phi Accrual Failure Detection is an adaptive Failure Detection Algorithm that setups a building block to implementing failure detectors in any distributed system.
-A generic accrual failure detector, instead of providing output as a boolean (system being up or down), outputs the suspicion information on a continuous scale such that higher the suspicion value, higher are the chances that the system is down.
+Phi Accrual Failure Detection is an adaptive Failure Detection algorithm that provides a building block to implementing failure detectors in any distributed system.
+A generic Accrual Failure Detector, instead of providing output as a boolean (system being up or down), outputs the suspicion information (level) on a continuous scale such that higher the suspicion value, higher are the chances that the system is down.

 ## Detailing φ